Loire Valley Cycling Holiday

 Day 1 The Garden of France and The Valley of Kings

 In the 12th Century Chinon was effectively the English capital as successive Kings made their home in the château.
 It is much older than most Loire château, and its military purpose is obvious from its commanding position along the ridge that overlooks the medieval town of Chinon.
-We stay at the Hotel de France overlooking the beautiful Place du Général de Gaulle where you can relax in any of the many pavement bars and cafes.

 Day 3 Sleeping Beauty Woz 'Ere

-Today is fairly light cycling as we have a lot of château-action to fit in.
-We can start with a tour of the castle of Chinon.
+We start today with a tour of the castle of Chinon.
 As well as home to English Kings, the castle contains the tower where Joan of Arc ‘heard the voices’ telling her she would be granted an army to relieve the siege of Orléans.

 We leave the Vienne and continue our cycling tour back towards the Indre and the Loire.